-Greene County of the Great Northern Catskills, a place for art and scenic beauty.
+Greene County of the Great Northern Catskills, is a place for art and scenic beauty.
 A place the Romantics would easily refer to as the Sublime.
 You can say it lives up to its name, situated within the Catskill Mountain range, surrounded by greenery.
 But even Greene County eventually turns red, yellow and orange.
 I had escaped into the Great Northern Catskills before for a summer getaway, and I was even more excited to experience it for the second time in my second favorite season, fall.

 I don’t know about you, but when I think of fall, I’m transported into a kaleidoscope of colorful foliage, pumpkin picking and apple pie.
 It’s an understatement to say I was looking forward to this trip.
 I was ready to take scenic drives through the mountains, visit farms and embark on unique experiences.